StarChart-Labs/flare-publishing-plugins/doc/docker-build.md

 Which has a container of name "main", the build plug-in will apply two tasks:

 - assembleMainContainer (`assemble${container.name.captialize}Container`)
-  - Copys files specified in the contents of the container to the output path
+  - Copies files specified in the contents of the container to the output path
 - buildMainContainer (`build${container.name.captialize}Container`)
   - Runs the `docker build` command within the output directory
   - Depends on the `assembleMainContainer` task
+- cleanMainContainer (`clean${container.name.captialize}Container`)
+  - Runs the `docker rmi` command for the specified container

 ### Project Level tasks

 Aside from the per-container tasks, the plug-in applies two other tasks: